Hotdog, it is time for back-to-school shopping! Or as I prefer it: Back-to-School Swapping.

 Swap, not shop

 Today, swapping clothes or even wearing your sibling’s clothes is an environmental necessity; we send over 7 million pounds of clothing to the landfill each year – just in Chittenden County!
-But if swapping clothes with a neighbor isn’t a possibility, consider bringing your duds to a consignment store like Goodwill or Plato’s Closet.
+But if swapping clothes with a neighbor isn’t a possibility, consider donating or even reselling your duds at places like Goodwill or Plato’s Closet.

 The Salvation Army doesn’t only take wearable clothing but they will even accept raggedy items and fabric scraps to be recycled into carpet padding, automotive rags, and insulation for your home.